-We are all trying to eat a little better these days and turkey sausage is a slightly healthier grilling option.
+We are all trying to eat a little better these days and using your grill for turkey sausage is a slightly healthier option.
 The two drawbacks to a turkey sausage compared to a normal sausage are the texture and the lack of flavor.
 These are issues that are easily off-set with the proper grilling techniques that we will showcase here.

 We will be grilling a Butterball Smoked Turkey Sausage which happens to be a fully cooked sausage.
 Be sure to check the package of your sausage to see if it is fully cooked or raw sausage.
 A raw turkey sausage needs to be cooked to 165 degrees while a fully cooked sausage just need to be heated through.